GSDan/GSDan.github.io/ourplace.md

 enter given share codes, or launch activities when nearby the location activities have been optionally tagged with.

-The 'native' applications were developed in Xamarin Android and Xamarin iOS, with the REST server running Web API 2.0 and an ASP.Net website.
+The 'native' applications were developed in Xamarin Android and Xamarin iOS, with the REST server running Web API 2.0 and an ASP.
+Net website.
 Because the whole project is written in C#, each component can share common code and be opened from the same Visual Studio solution.
 The OurPlace project is open-source, and [can be downloaded from my